-The primary employment of the principal investigator must be with the small business firm at the time of the award and during the conduct of the proposed effort.
-Primary employment means that more than one-half of the principal investigator's time is spent with the small business.
-Primary employment with a small business concern precludes full-time employment at another organization.
+The primary employment of the principal investigator must be with the small business concern or the single partnering research institution at the time of award and during the conduct of the proposed effort.
+At the time of award of a Phase I or Phase II contract, the small business concern must have at least one employee in a management position whose primary employment is with the small business and who is not also employed by the research institution.
+Primary employment means that more than one half of the principal investigator's time is spent with the small business.
+Primary employment with a small business concern or research institution precludes full-time employment at another organization.

-All research or research and development work typically must be performed by the small business concern and its subcontractors in the United States.
+All research or research and development work typically must be performed by the small business concern, its partnering Research Institution, and its subcontractors in the United States.
 However, based on a rare and unique circumstance, the DAF may approve a particular portion of the R/R&D work to be performed or obtained in a country outside of the United States, for example, if a supply or material or other item or project requirement is not available in the United States.